Alberta Utilities Commission is a quasi-judicial agency of the Alberta

 accessible through internet search engines.

-any format (for example, email, fax or regular mail), related to an AUC
+format (for example, email, fax or regular mail), related to an AUC proceeding,

-proceeding, either written or oral, such as a facility hearing or a rate
+either written or oral, such as a facility hearing or a rate hearing, those

-hearing, those comments will be filed in the relevant proceeding and will be
+comments will be filed in the relevant proceeding and will be available to the

-available to the public through the AUC’s eFiling System available on our
+public through the AUC’s eFiling System available on our publicly

-may contain personal information.
-Personal information may include your
+contain personal information.
+Personal information may include your name, email

-name, email address, financial information or health information, for example,
+address, financial information or health information, for example, or any other

 If you do not want your personal information on the